WebTracker.one

 sudo nano /etc/fail2ban/filter.d/hacker2.conf

-Note: I already have a hacker.conf file for blocking IP addresses that generate certain Apache errors: Protect Your Website with Fail2Ban
+Note: I already have a hacker.conf file for blocking IP addresses that generate certain Apache errors: Protect Your Website with Fail2Ban.
+Therefore, I named this fail, hacker2.

-Then go to /etc/fail2ban/jail.local and enter the following jail - It is set up to ban their IP address permanently after one attempt: [hacker2] enabled = true port = http,https filter = hacker2 logpath = /var/log/apache2/cache.log maxretry = 1 bantime = -1 Reload fail2ban:
+Then go to /etc/fail2ban/jail.local and enter the following hacker2 jail - (The jail is set up to ban their IP address one day after one attempt): [hacker2] enabled = true port = http,https filter = hacker2 logpath = /var/log/apache2/cache.log maxretry = 1 bantime = 1 day

 sudo fail2ban-client reload